 The park is relatively new to Chicago – it opened in 2004 – but it gave new life to the city, as it replaced some unsightly railroad tracks and parking lots in the area.
 Today, Millennium Park has been called “American’s most dazzling urban park” and recently replaced Navy Pier as the top tourist attraction in the Midwest.

-It is a gathering place for both locals and tourists alike, and you definitely need to make a stop during your 2 days in Chicago to take in all the greenery and gardens, fountains, and public art pieces inside the park.
+It is a gathering place for both locals and tourists alike, and you definitely need to make a stop during your two days in Chicago to take in all the greenery and gardens, fountains, and public art pieces inside the park.
 Sure, the main attraction here is the Cloud Gate sculpture, aka “the Bean,” but there is much more to the park than just that!

 Be sure to walk across the Frank Gehry-designed BP Bridge, from which you can take in some amazing views of the city’s skyline.
 The pedestrian bridge leads into the Jay Pritzker Pavilion, which regularly hosts outdoor concerts and festivals.

 Also check out the Crown Fountain, which pays a unique tribute to the people of Chicago.
 Inspired by the historic fountains that have gargoyles with water spewing out of their mouths, this version features two 50 foot tall glass towers with LED screens that display rotating images of 1000 of Chicago’s residents.

-Other things to do inside Millennium Park during your 2 days in Chicago include checking out the public art installations inside the Chase Promenades, enjoying a moment of serenity at the Lurie Garden, and rock climbing at Maggie Daley Park, right across the pedestrian bridge.
+Other things to do inside Millennium Park include checking out the public art installations inside the Chase Promenades, enjoying a moment of serenity at the Lurie Garden, and rock climbing at Maggie Daley Park, right across the pedestrian bridge.